machix/CapstoneProject/FinalTechnicalReport.md

 ## Conclusion

-After refactoring my code to allow for proper unit testing, one can see the benefits of taking a Test Driven Development (TDD) approach.
-In future project, I believe using a TDD approach to development would improve design decisions and save time over the course of the project.
+A geofencing microservice was needed as part of a larger architecture for a location-based augmented reality application.
+To keep cost low, protect user's data, and provide the user with relevant information I built a geofencing microservice as my project.

-Future development of this microservice would involve removing the other functionality such as interacting with the user and client database, implementing more sophisticated point-in-polygon algorithms, and performing performance testing on the microservice.
+After refactoring my code to allow for proper unit testing, I would take a Test Driven Development (TDD) approach in future projects.
+Using a TDD approach to development would improve design decisions and save time over the course of the project.
+I spent a large portion of my time making a good interface for demonstrating the functionality of my service.
+In the future I would focus more on the primary functionality of the project, such as implementing more advanced algorithms.
+Overall, I was able to complete all of the necessary features for a working project.

-The algorithm implemented in this project is not the most efficient solution.
+Future development of this microservice would involve removing the other functionality such as interacting with the user and client database.
+These database interactions would be factored out into separate services that handle client and user data.
+The current geofencing service would not efficiently handle tens of thousands of request per second.
+Implementing more sophisticated point-in-polygon algorithms and more appropriate spatial data structures would improve efficiency of the service.
+Another aspect of the service that could be improved is by adding concurrent design patterns.
+This would enable to run services in the foreground and background simultaneously.
+This should ultimately improve the effeciency of the service.
+Finally, load and performance testing on the microservice would allow me to have a concrete analysis of the functionality of the service.
+With enough data I could accurate determine the total number of request the service could handle and decide if one instance of the service will be enough to handle all of the incoming request.

 ## References